Sephens/Code-Crumbs/README.md

 ## Built With

-My personal blogpage <a href="https://code-crumbs.vercel.app/" target="_blank">blogs.sephens.tech</a> which features some of my developer blog posts and experiences.<br/>
+My personal blogpage <a href="https://code-crumbs.vercel.app/" target="_blank">Code Crumbs</a> which features some of my developer blog posts and experiences.<br/>

 This project was built using these technologies.